jkempf42/kube-volttron/gateway-node/README.md

 # Deploying the Volttron K8s Gateway Node

-The gateway node sits at a remote site, like in a building or at a solar farm, connected to the site's local area network with routing to the Internet.
+The gateway node sits at a remote site, like in a building or at a solar farm or a EV charger, connected to the site's local area network with routing to the Internet.
 A gateway pod with a Volttron deployment acts as an intermediary between the IoT devices running on site and the Volttron Central pod running on the